Most interesting landmarks of Liechtenstein

 - The Old Vaduz – Sevelen Rhine Bridge – 135 m long, covered wooden bridge.
 Built in 1900 – 1901.

-Described wonders of Liechtenstein
+Described landmarks of Liechtenstein

 Liechtenstein is small but spectacular country in Alps.
 Most interesting landmarks here are two well preserved medieval castles.